 Some customers want to avoid the time-consuming process of learning how to interact with apps for online payments, wealth management, and budget planning.
 Poor financial literacy also contributes to fear of the unknown, especially in lower socioeconomic groups, which fintech companies tend to help the most.

-However, with the digital transformation taking the center stage, the credibility of fintech firms will increase.
+However, with the digital transformation taking the center prod, the credibility of fintech firms will increase.
 Additionally, the widespread implementation of financial inclusion strategies will soon change the situation for the unbanked and underbanked.

 4. Limited fintech regulation